 This turn-of-the-century setting should not deceive one, for the City of Medina is home to a progressive city government which has expanded municipal services to match growth and provide for the future.
 It has a non-partisan Mayor and City Council form of government.
 Community leadership also thrives under the direction of the Medina Area Chamber of Commerce and Main Street Medina.

 Medina boasts an outstanding school system that ranks excellent with distinction in the Ohio Department of Education's Annual Report Card.
-The school district is made up of six elementary schools, two middle schools and one high school that underwent a major expansion.
+The school district is made up of seven elementary schools, two middle schools and one high school that underwent a major expansion.
 Within the City's boundaries, two excellent school systems offer academic and technology training that prepares young people for both college and the workforce: Buckeye Local Schools and the Medina County Career Center.
 St. Francis Xavier and Medina Christian Academy offer private schooling for elementary and junior high students.

 Advanced education is readily available locally and from numerous colleges and universities in the surrounding area that offer a full compliment of certificate, undergraduate and graduate degrees.
 The Medina County University Center is only a quarter-mile south of the City and offers employers a well-trained workforce with opportunity for on-going career development.